DIY or Professional Installation? Plus How to Keep Your Wall Panels Looking New

 Maintenance:

-Aquaguard panels sit between decorative and waterproof panels.
-They’re moisture-resistant rather than fully waterproof, making them ideal for general interiors where durability matters.
+AquaGuard panels sit in the middle.
+They are decorative, and they are water-resistant.
+They’re water-resistant rather than fully waterproof, making them ideal for general interiors where durability matters.

 Best for: